-DLG has developed a Language Access Plan (LAP) for persons with Limited English Proficiency (LEP).
+DLG has developed a Language Access Plan (LAP) for persons with Limited English Proficiency (LEP), which is available on DLG's website.
 The LAP will serve as the guide for determining which language assistance measures DLG will undertake to guarantee access to the KCDBG programs by LEP persons.
+This guidance may be followed by grantees; however, grantees are required to ensure that LAPs address local limited English proficiency data and needs.